 - Consumer Education and Outreach

-Pregnancy exposure registries are important tools used to gather data on the effects of medical product exposures on the health of a pregnant woman and her fetus.
-The FDA Office of Women’s Health created a web portal and collaborates with public and private partners to conduct outreach to connect pregnant women and health professionals with over 35 medical product and disease based registries that collect information on drug exposures during pregnancy.
+Pregnancy exposure registries are important tools used to gather data on the effects of medical product exposures during pregnancy.
+The FDA Office of Women’s Health created a web portal listing active pregnancy exposure registries and collaborates with public and private partners to conduct outreach to connect pregnant individuals and health professionals with medical product registries that collect information on prescription medicines or vaccines taken during pregnancy.

 OWH hosts workshops to disseminate the findings of funded pregnancy research and collaborates with the FDA Centers on public meetings to foster scientific dialogue on methods to collect data on medical product exposures during pregnancy.